lady-h-world/My_Garden/reading_pages/YinYang/garden_totem.md

 ## Data Science in Time Series

-In data science, we also study a type of "cycle", by discovering the repeated patterns in time, we're aiming at gaining more data insights and achieving better forecast results.
+In data science, we also study a type of "cycle", by discovering the repeated patterns in time, which can help us gain more data insights and achieve better forecasting results.
 The analysis on a sequence of data indexed by time, is called "Time Series".

 <p align="center">🌱 <b>Sprouts Collection Time!</b> 🌱</p>